PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 Upon receiving it, a module MUST perform a soft reset:

 - Stop all processing of previous messages and user actions
-- Set the MODULE_READY signal low
 - Reset all state variables to their initial state
 - Restore user interface elements to their initial state

-After performing the reset, the module MUST wait between 200ms and 300ms to allow all modules to reset and the bus to settle.
-The wait duration SHOULD be random in order to avoid bus collisions; a hardcoded value that varies for each module suffices.

-After this the module MUST send an Announce (0x01) message.
+- Enter _reset mode_

-This message MUST be handled reasonably quickly; the Announce (0x01) message SHOULD be sent within 500ms from receiving this message.
-Actions that take time to finish such as resetting moving parts or sending large amounts of data to peripherals MUST NOT delay the Announce (0x01) message; the Init complete (0x03) message is used to indicate the completion of the reset sequence.
+This process MUST be reasonably fast; the module SHOULD be in _reset mode_ monitoring the MODULE_ENABLE line within 100ms and MUST be within 500ms of receiving this message.
+Actions that take time to finish (such as resetting moving parts or performing large transfers) MUST NOT delay responding to the MODULE_ENABLE signal; the Init complete (0x02) message is used to indicate the completion of a long-running reset sequence.

 ### ID 0x01: Announce